 If the time has come to replace your HVAC system, but you can’t afford to pay the entire cost up-front, don’t panic.
 There are several options available for financing a new system.
 Consider the pros and cons of each to find the best solution for you.

 Financing from the HVAC Company: Many HVAC companies offer financing, and this is often the quickest and easiest type of loan to get for a new system.
-The financing is usually done in the form of a credit card from an outside lender, such as Wells Fargo.
+The financing is usually done in the form of a credit from an outside lender.
 This kind of financing generally does not use your home as collateral, unlike most other types of home improvement loans.

 Home Equity Loan: If you have enough equity built up in your home, then you may qualify for a home equity loan—or what some people refer to as a “second mortgage.”
 LendingTree.com explains that home equity loans are distributed as a one-time lump sum, and that they usually have a fixed interest rate, so you pay the loan back in set monthly installments.
 Because this type of loan uses your home for collateral, LendingTree.com warns that you could be foreclosed on if you fail to keep up with your payments.